spartyhacker/xlfly/README.md

 When run python, both `current workbook` and `script_path` setting from setting page will be added to pythonpath.
 You can put your draft python script file in the same folder as current Excel file to debug.

+## default folder

+Within template folder, you can add "default" subfolder to be added to pythonpath by default, and the default.py file will be imported automatically.
+This is useful if you want to create Excel use cases where user can work on an empty Excel file without installing anything or making changes to Excel file

 ## Debug

 To debug the scripts in Excel, run the menu: tools > create debug script.
 There will be a debug.py file to the same folder as current Excel file.
 You can start from there to debug